justenhix/project3group1/README.md

 Instructions on how to use and interact with the project:

+Our team utilized a Flask API with JSON outputs.

+Code Run in VS Code and initiated local server.
+Run each individual route for a unique output.

 The team utilized API calls to generate JSON’s for the Series ID which encapsulated unemployment rate and value per city in North Carolina.
 CSV output was generated and ingested into 4 SQL Tables (1 per city in NC).
 Finally, a Pandas Dataframe was created per the rubric.

 We chose Postgres SQL via PGAdmin because of it's user friendly interface and application programming.